Breath from Another

 Breath from Another is the debut studio album by Canadian singer-songwriter Esthero, which at the time was a duo consisting of the eponymous singer and producer Martin "Doc" McKinney.
 It was released on April 28, 1998 by the WORK Group.
 It is now generally considered a trip hop classic despite poor sales.
-Despite its containing several expletives and sexual content, the album was not released with a Parental Advisory warning.
+Despite containing several expletives and sexual content, the album was not released with a Parental Advisory warning.
 Thanks in part to the success of the album's music videos, the album has sold over 100,000 copies in the United States, and achieved Gold certification in the Esthero's native Canada.

 Background

 Esthero and Doc McKinney met in January 1996 at the EMI offices in Toronto.
 The pair's demos sparked interest from Warner Music Group, EMI and BMG in Canada.
 Esthero's managers, Zack Werner and Beau Randall, signed them directly to Sony Music Entertainment in the U.S. The duo then wrote "Superheroes", "Indigo Boy" and "That Girl".
 In August 1996, they wrote another 4 tracks, include the single "Heaven Sent".

 In late January 1998, prior to the album's release, 15,000 copies of a promotional EP titled "Short of Breath", featuring tracks "Breath from Another", "Heaven Sent", "Country Livin' (The World I Know)" and "That Girl" were sent to Sony Music staff worldwide.
 McKinney stated in a 2016 NPR interview that, when writing and producing the album, he was inspired by reggae, calypso, and house music, three genres that didn't receive much exposure in his native Minneapolis, also citing Björk, Portishead, and Massive Attack as influences.